Average KiwiSaver Balance by Age - What You Need to Know

 - Where possible, MoneyHub has attempted to show all sources.

 - Small discrepancies in the MJW dataset may exist as the gender of some members was not disclosed.
-For example, MJW data sometimes excluded members of unknown gender (see the MJW study methodology for more info).
+For example, MJW data sometimes excluded members of unknown gender.

-- KiwiSaver has only been around for 16 years (14 years from when the MJW survey was conducted), so this may be a potential reason why balances for older New Zealanders are not as large as you would expect under traditional retirement/pension savings schemes (like those in the United States or the United Kingdom).
+- KiwiSaver has only been around since 2007, so this may be a potential reason why balances for older New Zealanders are not as large as you would expect under traditional retirement/pension savings schemes (like those in the United States or the United Kingdom).

 - MoneyHub has removed the 80+ age cohorts from the analysis below as the sample sizes were disproportionately smaller than other age brackets.